 Built in the early 1970's, the park has over 20 acres of open water across four linked lakes.
-The four linked lakes are the Balancing Pond, the Environment Lake, the Millennium Lake and the Main Lake.

 This lake is used primarily for model boat activities.
 The lake also provides viewing platforms for visitors wishing to watch the boating activities or for those that want to feed the wildfowl.

 The island to this lake is a breeding area, providing nesting grounds for wildfowl.

 The Balancing Pond is the first in the chain of the Fairlands Valley Lake.
 The pond is fed by water from the storm drain network and only resembles a pond after substantial rainfall.